xiningchen/Towlson-Group-Code/README.md

 If your audience is from neuroscience/biology background, BrainNet Viewer really confuses them.
 Instead I recommend using FSLEyes.
 Many of them might already use FSLeyes or something similar in their lab.
 You would get images like this if you use FSLEyes:
 <img src="figures/FSLEyes_1.png"  width=80% height=auto>
-FSLEyes is a bit more confusing to use because there's two ways you can produce an image.
-I need to figure out how I can explain it in a notebook...
-(WIP)

 ### Brain connectomes (WIP - brain_network.py)
 - [X] Function for averaging brain connectomes